seandstewart/typical/mkdocs/index.md

 ## Introduction

-`typical` is a library devoted to runtime analysis, inference, validation, and enforcement of Python types,
+Typical is a library devoted to runtime analysis, inference, validation, and enforcement of Python types,
 [PEP 484](https://www.python.org/dev/peps/pep-0484/) Type Hints, and custom user-defined data-types.